Models wear new season outfits from our holiday range

 What Are Festival Clothes?

-Festival fashion is really just an invitation to dress with a bit more freedom.
-Think relaxed fits, expressive prints, and layers you can easily add or remove as the day changes temperature.
+Festival fashion is really an invitation to dress with more freedom.
+Think relaxed fits, expressive prints, and layers you can easily add or remove as the forecast fluctuates.
 At its heart, it's about feeling like yourself, just with a little extra flair.

 What to Wear to a Festival

-A few reliable outfit formulas take the guesswork out of getting dressed:
+If you need a little inspiration, there are a few fail-safe outfit formulas that’ll take the guesswork out of getting festival-ready.

-Flowy midi dress + denim jacket is a classic combination for good reason.
-A midi dress keeps things elegant while staying easy to walk in, and a denim jacket adds just enough warmth when the sun dips.
+midi dress keeps things elegant while you’re walking between stages or dancing to your favourite songs, and a denim jacket adds just enough warmth when the sun dips.

-Wide-leg trousers + breathable blouse is a polished but relaxed pairing.
-Wide-leg trousers offer comfort for long hours of standing, while a lightweight blouse keeps air flowing.
-Tuck it in loosely for an effortless finish.
+Wide-leg trousers offer comfort for long hours of standing, while a lightweight blouse keeps air flowing, even on the hottest afternoons.
+Try tucking it in loosely for an effortless finish.

 Model wears linen shirt and green print casual trousers